-Under the leadership of NCES, GEMEnA works to develop and validate national measures of the participation in and credentialing of education and training for work, and to build government-wide consensus for the adoption of these measures in key federal data collections.
-More specifically, GEMEnA is engaged in a rigorous process of survey item development to validate core items on 1) the attainment of non-degree credentials, including industry-recognized certifications, occupational licenses, and educational certificates, and 2) enrollment in education and training, outside of traditional credit-bearing college coursework, that prepares people for work.
+From 2009 to 2017, the Interagency Working Group on Expanded Measures of Enrollment and Attainment (GEMEnA) worked to develop and validate national measures of the participation in and credentialing of education and training for work, and to build government-wide consensus for the adoption of these measures in key federal data collections.
+More specifically, GEMEnA engaged in a rigorous process of survey item development to validate core items on 1) the attainment of non-degree credentials, including industry-recognized certifications, occupational licenses, and educational certificates, and 2) enrollment in education and training that prepares people for work.

 GEMEnA developed a core set of survey items to measure the prevalence and key characteristics of certifications and licenses, and efforts are underway to deploy these items within the federal statistical system.
 NCES fielded an in-depth survey of US adults, the Adult Training and Education Survey (ATES), to provide detailed data on credentials beginning in 2016.
 NCES also incorporated survey items on non-degree credentials into its post high school longitudinal studies.